47chapters/letsgo/docs/tutorials/re-deploying-to-aws.md

 ### Get the URLs of the web and API components

-In the course of re-deployment, the public URLs of the _web_ and _api_ components remain unchanged.
+In the course of re-deployment, the public URLs of the _web_ and _API_ components remain unchanged.
 If you need to remind yourself what they are, you can always run the following command:

 ```bash
 $ yarn ops status